containers/buildah/docs/buildah-build.1.md

 **--authfile** *path*

 Path of the authentication file.
 Default is ${XDG_\RUNTIME\_DIR}/containers/auth.json.
 If XDG_RUNTIME_DIR is not set, the default is /run/containers/$UID/auth.json.
-This file is created using using `buildah login`.
+This file is created using `buildah login`.

 If the authorization state is not found there, $HOME/.docker/config.json is checked, which is set using `docker login`.